scalar-labs/scalardb/docs/configurations.md

 [ScalarDB Server](scalardb-server.md) is a standalone server that provides a gRPC interface to ScalarDB.
 To interact with ScalarDB Server, you must specify `grpc` as the value for the `scalar.db.transaction_manager` property.

-The following configurations are available for ScalarDB Server using gRPC transactions:
+The following configurations are available for the gRPC transaction manager for ScalarDB Server:

 | Name                                       | Description                                                 | Default                 |
 |--------------------------------------------|-------------------------------------------------------------|-------------------------|